AlanKrajina/JS-learn/README.md

 // LOG: That item is not exempt from taxation.
 // LOG: The total tax due is: $0.10.
 ```

+### Name two programming paradigms important for JavaScript app developers

+- Prototypal inheritance (also: prototypes, OLOO).
+- Functional programming (also: closures, first class functions, lambdas).

+### What is functional programming?

+Functional programming is a programming paradigm — a style of building the structure and elements of computer programs — that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data

+- Pure functions
+- Immutability
+- Function composition
+- Recursion
+- Higher-order functions
+- Currying

+### What are the pros and cons of functional programming vs object-oriented programming?

+##### OOP Pros:
+It’s easy to understand the basic concept of objects and easy to interpret the meaning of method calls.
+OOP tends to use an imperative style rather than a declarative style, which reads like a straight-forward set of instructions for the computer to follow.

+##### OOP Cons:
+OOP Typically depends on shared state.
+Objects and behaviors are typically tacked together on the same entity, which may be accessed at random by any number of functions with non-deterministic order, which may lead to undesirable behavior such as race conditions

+##### FP Pros:
+Using the functional paradigm, programmers avoid any shared state or side-effects, which eliminates bugs caused by multiple functions competing for the same resources.
+With features such as the availability of point-free style (aka tacit programming), functions tend to be radically simplified and easily recomposed for more generally reusable code compared to OOP.

+##### FP Cons:
+Over exploitation of FP features such as point-free style and large compositions can potentially reduce readability because the resulting code is often more abstractly specified, more terse, and less concrete.

+### What are two-way data binding and one-way data flow, and how are they different?

+`Two way data binding` means that UI fields are bound to model data dynamically such that when a UI field changes, the model data changes with it and vice-versa.

+`One way data flow` means that the model is the single source of truth.
+Changes in the UI trigger messages that signal user intent to the model (or “store” in React).
+Only the model has the access to change the app’s state.
+The effect is that data always flows in a single direction, which makes it easier to understand.

+One way data flows are deterministic, whereas two-way binding can cause side-effects which are harder to follow and understand.

 ### Explain event delegation